panshin-me/travel/_posts/2008-09-01-new-york-city.md

 ![][2]![][2]![][2]![][2]![][8]

-![][21]The Chinatown neighborhood of Manhattan — (Chinese: 紐約華� ) a borough of New York City — is an ethnic enclave with a large population of Chinese immigrants, similar to Chinatown districts in other American cities.
+![][21]The Chinatown neighborhood of Manhattan — (Chinese: 紐約華 ) a borough of New York City — is an ethnic enclave with a large population of Chinese immigrants, similar to Chinatown districts in other American cities.
 It is the second most populous Chinatown in the Western Hemisphere (after San Francisco’s Chinatown), and third in area size (San Francisco, Vancouver).

 Visit to site.

-### ![][22]� Rockefeller Center Ice Skating
+### ![][22] Rockefeller Center Ice Skating

 **Address:**